 Many recent studies have proven that repeated encounters with angry customers impact customer service agents both psychologically and emotionally.
 Learning how to deal with angry customers will help you protect your (and your team’s) mental health.
 You’re not just learning how to calm your customers down; you’re learning how to lessen the personal impact of these stressful situations.

 Because of the damaging impact of working with upset customers, customer service attrition is as high as 45%, which is twice the average turnover rate in other departments.
 On a managerial level, teaching team members how to deal with angry customers while preserving their mental health can help with attrition.
-If they’re no longer suffering from these situations, they’re less likely to want to leave your team.
+They’re less likely to want to leave your team if they’re no longer suffering from these situations.

-Read on to explore some tactics for dealing with angry customers—and learn when it makes sense to disengage.
+Read on to explore some tactics for dealing with angry customers—and learn when disengaging makes sense.

 Looking for new strategies to develop strong customer relationships?
 Check out our ebook, Conversational Support: A Guide to Personalized Customer Messaging.